mpflynnx/static-website-azure-oidc/docs/azure-oidc-setup.md

 When an Azure account is created we have a subscription.
 We also have something called a [Microsoft Entra ID](https://learn.microsoft.com/en-us/entra/fundamentals/whatis) Default Directory (Tenant).
 As the first user you are assigned the Global Administrator role.
 As the name suggests, this user has access to everything and can do everything. (refer to creating a restricted user).

-Within the Default Directory, we can [register applications](https://learn.microsoft.com/en-gb/entra/identity-platform/app-objects-and-service-principals?tabs=browser#application-registration) like Azure CLI and Terraform to create/modify Azure resources.
+Within the Default Directory, we can [register applications](https://learn.microsoft.com/en-gb/entra/identity-platform/app-objects-and-service-principals?tabs=browser#application-registration) like Terraform to create/modify Azure resources.
 We have a choice, create a new user, which requires interactions on their part, such as signing in with a password and 2FA.
 Or something called a service principal which can automatically sign in with no interactions.

 Depending on the level of access needed, sometimes a logged in user will be required.
 If a service principal can be used then this is the preferred option.